How to choose the right Japanese language school for you

 This is also why having a plan is important.
 Read our article on planning for your studies in Japan to learn more.

 Here’s the truth: studying isn’t cheap.
 School fees will differ depending on what school you’re going to and how long your course is.
-But you also need money for accommodation, utilities, groceries, transport, entertainment and travel.
+But you also need money for accommodation, utilities, groceries, transport, entertainment, and travel.
 How much money you need for all of this will depend greatly on where you choose to study.

 Where do you want to study?

 Your location in Japan will affect your budget and is a considerable step in choosing the right Japanese language school for you.
 Go!
 Go!
-Nihon works with more than 20 schools across Japan and each city has its own personality, so it’s important to choose one that best suits you.
+Nihon works with more than 30 schools across Japan and each city has its own personality, so it’s important to choose the one that best suits you.

 Tokyo is big and exciting and there is always something to do.
 But it is also the most expensive city in Japan to live in.
 It might also be a less enjoyable experience for people who don’t like big cities and it may be harder to feel connected with the local community.

 There are, however, plenty of smaller cities in Japan that offer the convenience of living in a city, without the crowding and aloofness you might find in a big metropolis.
-Cities like Oita, Fukuoka and Sapporo are great for those who enjoy city life, but also want to be close to nature and the outdoors.
+Cities like Oita, Fukuoka, and Sapporo are great for those who enjoy city life, but also want to be close to nature and the outdoors.

 You should also take into account the location of the school itself in the city, since some schools are closer to public transport than others.
 Remember this too when you start looking for your accommodation.